Table of Contents

 There are a number of different treatment options available for bone on bone in the knee.
 These options include:

-–Weight loss: Losing weight can help to reduce the amount of stress on the knee joint.
+–Weight loss: Losing weight can help reduce the amount of stress on the knee joint.
 This can help to relieve pain and improve the range of motion.
-This can be done via changing your diet to include more whole foods, and also increasing your energy expenditure through workouts.
+This can be done by changing your diet to include more whole foods and also increasing your energy expenditure through workouts.

 –Exercise: Exercise can help to strengthen the muscles around the knee joint.
 This can help to take some of the pressure off of the knee and reduce pain.

 –Medications: There are a number of different medications that can be used to treat bone on bone on bone in the knee.
 Anti-inflammatory medications are helpful for pain relief with knee arthritis, knee osteoarthritis, or other causes.
 These can be prescription or over-the-counter medications.

 –Injections: There are a number of different injections that can be used to treat bone on bone in the knee.
 These include corticosteroid injections and hyaluronic acid injections.

 –Surgery: In some cases, knee surgery may be necessary to treat bone on bone in the knee.
 This includes joint replacement surgery or osteotomy.

 Your doctor will begin by asking you about your symptoms and medical history.
 They will then do a physical examination of the knee joint.
 During the exam, they will check for swelling, tenderness, and range of motion.
 They will determine if you have a healthy knee, if there is pain from the soft tissue or muscles around the knee, or if there is pain coming from the knee joint itself.
 This is done with different diagnostic tests.